-Why You Need Social Media for Your Food Business
+Make Social Media Work for Your Food Business

 No other medium matches social's immediacy, affordability, or sheer viral power

 Social media is a one-stop shop for many of the tools you need to grow your business.
-It can connect you with people who are interested in products like yours.
-It can be a source of instant feedback and a market research tool.
-It can help you bond with customers and potential customers.
+It connects you with people who are interested in products like yours.
+It is a source of instant feedback and a market research tool.
+It helps you bond with customers and potential customers.

-It can help you promote a sale or other special event in an instant.
+It can be used to promote a sale or other special event in an instant.
+But you have to be proactive.

 Don't just "lurk."
-Jump in and post.
 Sign up for groups of people who are interested in your kind of product.
 Comment on other posts or simply "like" someone else's comment.
 You're networking and forming bonds with your customers, just as you would strive to do in person.

 “A simple mention of an idea or a new product on a social media platform can lead to immediate reaction, and not just from one person,” notes a recent Penn State University study.